rabbitmq/build-env-images/README.md

 These images are NOT meant to be used to run RabbitMQ.
 For that, see the [community Docker image](https://github.com/docker-library/rabbitmq), Bitnami, and so on.

-The images are then [published to Docker Hub](https://hub.docker.com/u/pivotalrabbitmq).
+The images are then [build by workflows in `rabbitmq/server-packages`](https://github.com/rabbitmq/server-packages) and [published to Docker Hub](https://hub.docker.com/u/rabbitmqdevenv).

 ## Repository Layout